Information for Early Childhood Education majors

 Coursework in early childhood education (ECE) is designed to give a strong background in typical development and the development of young children with disabilities, as well as knowledge of curriculum materials and methods and practicum experience with young children.

-ECE students participate in field experiences, including observations and student teaching, throughout their four years in the program, culminating in a full year of student teaching during senior year, with the opportunity for international student teaching experiences.
+ECE students participate in field experiences, including observations and student teaching, throughout their four years in the program, culminating in 24-weeks of full-time student teaching during their senior year, with the opportunity for international student teaching experiences.
 Field experiences and coursework provide students with a strong background in child development, knowledge of curriculum materials and practicum experience with young children.
 Students also learn to encourage partnerships with the families of young children.

 ECE Experiences and Certification Requirements Information: Overview of the curriculum, field experiences and steps to become a certified educator.